PowerGridModel/power-grid-model/docs/user_manual/performance-guide.md

 To elaborate:

 - Dependent batches are useful for a sparse sampling for many different components, e.g. for N-1 checks.
-- Independent batches are useful for a dense sampling of a small subset of components, e.g. time seris power flow calculation.
+- Independent batches are useful for a dense sampling of a small subset of components, e.g. time series power flow calculation.

 ## Parallel computing